 Review government regulations concerning blood products.
 Perform venipunctures and capillary punctures.
 Perform selected blood tests.
 Discussion of cultural/religious beliefs concerning blood products.
-Prerequisite: AHE 101, or concurrent enrollment, or dept. chair permission.
+Prerequisite: AHE 108 with a grade of C or higher; and concurrent enrollment in AHE 114.
 Must provide documentation of first two injections of Hepatitis B vaccination series prior to registering for class.